 Audacity will export each segment defined by labels to a .raw file at the location you specified.

-Convert to other formats
+Convert to formats used by Asterisk

 I use sox to convert the files in other formats Asterisk uses (ulaw, alaw, gsm, etc…)

 The raw file audacity produced is already a signed 16 bit format, just rename the file to .sln16